Skip to content

 Verification is mandatory.
 There is no skip-verify affordance: the proof check itself advances the flow.
 The proof channels are described in detail in Domain verification — in short:

-• HTTP challenge (script-tag / WordPress) — Sill’s origin server-fetches the merchant’s published HTML and looks for the snippet (with the per-site data-proof-token) embedded in the served page.
+• HTTP challenge (script-tag / WordPress / WooCommerce) — Sill’s origin server-fetches the merchant’s published HTML and looks for the snippet (with the per-site data-proof-token) embedded in the served page.
 Finding it records a P1 proof and flips the site to discovery_active.
 The browser/runtime does NOT transmit the proof token; the attribute exists only so the origin’s homepage scan can confirm domain ownership by finding it in the merchant-served HTML.

 • .well-known fallback — when the homepage scan misses (single-page apps, JS-rendered HTML), the merchant can host a static file under /.well-known/ instead.
+The Sill WordPress plugin and the Cloudflare Worker both serve /.well-known/sill-proof.txt automatically, so a plugin- or Worker-only install proves ownership without an extra step.

 • Shopify OAuth domain-match (Shopify tab) — the OAuth callback’s verified shop domain matches the site, which records a P2 proof and (with a P1 alongside) enables Transactional gates.